datacarpentry/R-ecology-lesson/instructors/instructor-notes.md

 [open an issue](https://github.com/fishtree-attempt/R-ecology-lesson/issues/new).

-For a more in-depth coverage of topics of the workshops, you may want to read "[R for Data Science](https://r4ds.had.co.nz/)" by Hadley Wickham and Garrett Grolemund.
+For a more in-depth coverage of topics of the workshops, you may want to read "[R for Data Science (2e)](https://r4ds.hadley.nz)" by Hadley Wickham, Mine Çetinkaya-Rundel, and Garrett Grolemund.